Your Health is Our Priority

 - Webster does not provide insurance coverage options for U.S. citizens.
 Domestic students are encouraged to visit healthcare.gov for insurance options.

-Please contact Student Health Services at stuhealthins@webster.edu.
+If you have questions, please contact Student Health Services at stuhealthins@webster.edu.

 Coordinator, Student Health Services and Counseling/Life Development